Visual Resources: Home

 ARTSTOR

-Documents artistic traditions across many time periods and cultures including architecture, painting, sculpture, photography, decorative arts, and design.
+**Artstor has moved to the JSTOR platform as of August 1, 2024** Documents artistic traditions across many time periods and cultures including architecture, painting, sculpture, photography, decorative arts, and design.
 Digital images come from museums, archaeological teams, photo archives, slide collections, and art reference publishers.
-The collection is over 2+ million images and continues to grow.
+The collection is over 2+ million images.
 Users must create a personal account.

 - ARTstor - Getting StartedHelpful links, tutorials and information on how to navigate ARTstor.